Project-Easter/Flutter-UI/README.md

 Please read [`CONTRIBUTING`](CONTRIBUTING.md) for details on our [`CODE OF CONDUCT`](CODE_OF_CONDUCT.md), and the process for submitting pull requests to us as mentioned above.

+## ⚠️ Important  <a name="imp"></a>

+* Use latest Flutter version 2.5 before forking the repository.
+* Comment on the issue you want to work, tagging me (@Mohitmadhav) or Ankit (@ankitoscar).
+* Then only you'll be assigned with the issues and your PR will be considered.
+* Create you branches with branchname *hacktober/your-first-name* only in your forked repository.
+* **Do not** make any changes in the **main** branch or the original repository, or else the project will get cluttered.
+* Always do *git pull upstream main* before pushing any changes in your branch.

+PS: Feel free to share your ideas and opening issues for bugs or features 😇

 ## 🎈 1st Release Features <a name="features"></a>